Xilinx/Vitis_Libraries/hpc/docs/src/benchmark.rst

 * **Setup environment**

-Specifying the corresponding Vitis, XRT, and path to the platform repository by running following commands.
+Specifying the corresponding Vitis, XRT, and path to the platform repository by running the following commands.
 Set up Python environment with :doc:`Python environment setup guide <../pyenvguide>`

 .. code-block:: bash